Neil Allen

 Estimates the cost of the proposed amendments

-End of LPS-not-to-be
+End of LPS?

 • All the documents (eg draft Code, Regulations, workforce and training strategy, impact assessment): here